ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

    To use a key for your backups, you must first [enable the service-to-service delegation](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-key-protect&interface=ui#key-byok).
    {: note}

-* `members_memory_allocation_mb` - Total amount of memory to be shared between the database members within the database.
-For example, if the value is "6144", and there are three database members, then the instance gets 6 GB of RAM total, giving 2 GB of RAM per member.
-If omitted, the default value is used for the database type is used.
-* `members_disk_allocation_mb` - Total amount of disk to be shared between the database members within the database.
-For example, if the value is "30720", and there are three members, then the instance gets 30 GB of disk total, giving 10 GB of disk per member.
-If omitted, the default value for the database type is used.
-* `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your instance.
-For example, to use two dedicated cores per member, use `"members_cpu_allocation_count":"2"`.
-If omitted, the default value "Shared CPU" uses compute resources on shared hosts.
 * `service_endpoints` - The [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) supported on your instance,`private`.
 This is a required parameter.

 ## Step 1: Provision through Terraform